Australian survivor of Seoul crush blames ‘mismanagement’

 SEOUL, South Korea (AP) — An Australian survivor of a crowd crush that killed more than 150 partygoers in the South Korean capital of Seoul blamed the huge loss of life on officials’ failure to employ effective crowd controls despite anticipating a massive turnout for the Halloween celebrations.

-Nathan Taverniti, 24, said he’s still grappling with emotional shock after one of his friends died during the tragedy Saturday in the nightlife district of Itaewon.
-The tragedy centered on a narrow, downhill alley running between a dense row of storefronts and the landmark Hamilton Hotel.
+Nathan Taverniti, 24, said he’s still grappling with emotional shock after one of his friends died during the tragedy Saturday at the nightlife district of Itaewon.
+The tragedy centered on a narrow, downhill alley running between a dense row of store fronts and the landmark Hamilton Hotel.
 The path became clogged by a huge wave of partygoers before some fell and toppled over one another like dominoes, according to witnesses, before suffocating to death.

 An estimated 100,000 partygoers flocked to Itaewon for the Halloween celebrations over the weekend, and some experts say it should have been an obvious decision for authorities to temporarily block some of the neighborhood’s notoriously narrow lanes and hills.